 They are aiming not just for relevance, but overall positive user experience.

-That’s what’s behind labelling of cracked sites in SERPs.
+That’s what’s behind labeling of cracked sites in SERPs.
 That’s the reason for Universal search.
 That’s why AdWords integrates with GA, and GA with Feedburner.
 That’s why Quality Score counts loading times.

-That’s probably what’s behind Knols (remember, Wiki + AdSense is good user experience ;).)
-For the inspiration to this post, lookie : what google wants/researching the territory.
+That’s probably what’s behind Knols (remember, Wiki + AdSense is a good user experience ;).)
+For the inspiration to this post, lookie: what google wants/researching the territory.